How to Create a Real Estate Marketplace Like Zillow, Redfin, CREXi, and LoopNet

 Market Research

-The first stage of creating a real estate marketplace (website) like Zillow is market research, which, in turn, must begin with a study of the target audience.
+The second step of creating a real estate marketplace (website) like Zillow is market research, which, in turn, includes a study of the target audience.
 You need to understand the users’ needs and the problems your solution will solve.

-In the case of the real estate marketplace, you will have three personas: Buyers, Sellers, and Brokers.
+In the case of the property marketplace, you will have four personas: agents and associations (sellers); consumers (buyers/renters), government and regulatory authorities, and complementary industries.

-So, what do buyers, sellers and brokers expect to get from real estate marketplaces like Zillow, LoopNet, Redfin, and TEN-X?
+So, what do key real estate stakeholders expect to get from real estate marketplaces?

 What do clients expect from real estate marketplaces?